ietf-wg-alto/draft-alto-oam-yang/appendix.md

 ## Example Module for Extended Client Authentication Approaches {#example-client-auth}

-The base data model defined by ietf-alto.yang does not include any choice cases for specific client authentication approaches.
+The base data model defined by ietf-alto.yang only includes the client authentication approaches directly provided by the HTTP server.
+However, a real implementation may authenticate clients in different ways, e.g., it may delegate the authentication to a third-party OAuth 2.0 server.
 The following example module demonstrates how additional client authentication approaches can be augmented into the base data model.

-The case `http-basic` includes the `username` and `password` which are required by the ALTO server to authenticate an ALTO client using the HTTP basic authentication.

-The case `oauth2` includes the URI to a third-party OAuth 2.0 based authorization server that the ALTO server can redirect to for the client authentication.
+In this example, the case `oauth2` includes the URI to a third-party OAuth 2.0 based authorization server that the ALTO server can redirect to for the client authentication.

 ~~~
-module example-ietf-alto-alg {
+module example-ietf-alto-auth {
   yang-version 1.1;

   namespace "urn:example:ietf-alto-auth";